-At the beginning of this chapter we pointed out the difficulty in quoting quantitative values for the various error sources which make up the accuracy capability.
+At the beginning of section 4 we pointed out the difficulty in quoting quantitative values for the various error sources which make up the accuracy capability.
 Nevertheless it is of interest to quote those accuracy capabilities which have been determined for actual systems based on experiments.
-They are listed in the fifth column of Table 4.
-There are no experimental data which would support accuracy capability claims for the beam absorption and the storage beam techniques.
-The last column in Table 4 depicts the projected performance which we consider possible from applying and evaluating the thoughts of Sections 1, 2, and 3 of this paper and from interpreting the experimental data.
-A comparison between the last two columns of Table 4 gives an approximate idea of the stage of knowledge and development of each concept.
+They are listed in the

+Table 4.
+Data on different concepts for primary frequency standards